Azure/kube-egress-gateway/helm/kube-egress-gateway/README.md

 git clone https://github.com/Azure/kube-egress-gateway.git
 ```

 The `kube-egress-gateway` project relies on [cert-manager](https://cert-manager.io/) to provide webhook certificate issuance and rotation.
-You can install it separately (recommended) or install it as a subchart included in this Helm chart.

-### Option 1 (RECOMMENDED)

-We recommend users to install cert-manager before installing this chart.

-To manually install cert-manager, you can follow [cert-manager official doc](https://cert-manager.io/docs/installation/helm/#option-1-installing-crds-with-kubectl).
+You can install cert-manager following their [installation guide](https://cert-manager.io/docs/installation/).

 Then to install `kube-egress-gateway`, you may run below `helm` command: